stevenjcumming/rails-toolbox/authorization/policies.md

     user.admin? # Assuming `admin` is the attribute that designates an admin end

-  # this isn't going to work associations (or delegation) isn't properly configured
+  # this isn't going to work if associations (or delegation) aren't properly configured
   # for example if you use post.author and post.author_id
   def belongs_to_user?
     record.user_id == user.id